What to Look for in a Curriculum

 Seriously, this was a huge deal for me!

-When we started our homeschool year, I spent several hours each week printing, cutting, and preparing my daughters school work.
+When we first started our homeschool year, I spent several hours each week printing, cutting, and preparing my pre-k daughters school work.

 The fact that this curriculum is open and go is incredibly amazing.